Step 3. Specify Account Settings

 For an AWS account to be displayed in the list of available accounts, it must be created in the the selected organization identity as described in AWS Documentation.

-To specify one-time access keys for restore, select the Temporary access keys option and use the Access key and Secret key fields to provide the access key ID and the secret access key.
-The selected IAM role must belong to an AWS account in which you plan to restore the VPC configuration.
+To specify one-time access keys for restore, select the Temporary access keys option and use the Access key and Secret key fields to provide the access keys of an IAM user.
+Note that the IAM user must belong to an AWS account in which you plan to restore the VPC configuration.

 Note |